SharonLutz/powerMRMA/README.md

 # powerMRMA
 Power package to examine the mediated path from gene to outcome through an intermediate phenotype.
+This R package compares MR and mediation analysis approaches to detect the path from the mediator to the outcome given at least one SNP serves as an instrumental variable for the mediator.

 #### Installation
 ```